For years, I’ve wanted a big fancy waffle maker. For my birthday, my mother-in-law got me a new waffle iron — hooray!

 It’s the cool kind that turns and flips over.

 And there’s an art to waffle batter making.
 You want the waffles to be crispy on the outside but chewy on the inside.
 It’s a difficult balance.
-Happily enough, I think this waffle recipe achieves this balance.
+Happily enough, I think this Bananas Foster Waffles Recipe achieves this balance.
 And who doesn’t like caramel-y bananas on his or her waffles?!

 - Waffle recipe adapted from Delightful Adventures